MrVPlusOne/TensorSafe/README.md

 ### What's the tensor shape?
 Ask your IDE

 Now let's check the type of these tensors!
-I can easily find them out by asking my IDE:
+I can easily find them out by asking my IDE.

+(In Intellij IDEA, it's View|TypeInfo)

 ![ask-type](images/ask-type.png)

-You see? `featureVectors` has the type `Tensor[((RNil,DataNum),FeatureDimension)]`, which means it's a tensor of shape DataNum * FeatureDimension, Cheer!
-So in TensorSafe, you don't have to manually remember and track the shapes of every tensor any more.
+You see? `featureVectors` has the type `Tensor[((RNil,DataNum),FeatureDimension)]`, which means it's a tensor of shape DataNum * FeatureDimension, Cheers!

+So in TensorSafe, you don't need to manually remember and track the shapes of every tensor any more.

 ### Provide DimValues

 But wait!
 How dose the compiler know what values those dimensions should have?